dorotkapil101-debug/TND/README.md

 ---

 ### 👩‍💻 What I'm working on
-- Currently working on a simple Python text-based game 🎲🖥️
+- A simple Python text-based game 🎲🖥️

 ---